 Occasionally - and especially in studios or on stages where a lot of MIDI devices are interacting - notes or sequences get stuck.
-Clicking the Panic Button will send an all-notes-off message to the PolyBrute, silencing it.
+Clicking the Panic Button will send an all-notes-off and all-sounds-off message to the PolyBrute, silencing it.
+(Beyond all-notes-off, all-sounds-off deals with problems that aren't necessarily MIDI events, such as feedback from a runaway delay effect.)